Docracy/java-kissmetrics/README.md

     KissMetricsResponse resp = client.record("loggedin").getResponse();

-our KissMetricsResponse class will get you the http status code and all the headers. we dont bother storing the body b/c every time i've checked out the body its a GIF.
+our KissMetricsResponse class will get you the http status code and all the headers. we don't bother storing the body b/c every time i've checked out the body it's a GIF.

 ## KissMetricsProperties